adamk72/BuildALambdaTextAdventure/README.md

 - [] Validate the JSON file
   - [] Validate that the destinationTags lists contain only tags that have "full" membership in the `locations` field.

+## Coding Checks

+- [] I think I don't need the commands to return a Maybe.

 ### Super Advanced Coding Todos

 - [] Use [Parsec](https://hackage.haskell.org/package/parsec) for the REPL, per [this](https://blogg.bekk.no/creating-a-repl-in-haskell-efcdef1deec2) article's suggestion.
 It's an older article, so follow up on other options later.